thehyve/v6-omop-cohort-diagnostics/README.md

 1. **R and RStudio installed** (R version 4.0 or higher recommended)
 2. **Results from the client.py script** (ZIP file containing diagnostic outputs)

+There are two ways to run the Diagnostics Explorer.
+The recommended way is to use the included docker based instance of RStudio-server, in which all dependencies have been set up and locked down.
+See [README.md](rstudio-server/README.md) in the directory
+`rstudio-server` for instructions how to set that up.

+You can also follow
+the Step-by-Step instructions below, but do note that a problem with conflicting versions of dependencies can easily hamper the correct functioning of Cohort Diagnostics, as the project is currently not based on the most recent version of Cohort Diagnostics.

 #### Step-by-Step Instructions

 > **💡 Automated Alternative**: You can skip the steps 1, 2 and 3 below by using the `--prepare-r` parameter when running `client.py`.
 This will automatically set up the R environment, install required packages, and prepare the data for the Diagnostics Explorer.
 See the [Running the Client](#running-the-client) section for details.